Winter Dormancy – The Great Plant Snooze 🌿❄️

 So what is Dormancy?

+Dormancy isn’t optional; It’s a biological requirement.
+Skipping this rest period is like forcing a human to stay awake for three days – eventually, the system crashes.
+A winter nap ensures explosive growth and flowering come spring and is absolutely essential for certain plants to ensure long-term health.
 Dormancy is triggered by shorter daylight hours and cooler temperatures, allowing temperate carnivorous plants to conserve energy until spring.
-It’s simply the plant’s way of slowing down during winter so it can come back stronger in springtime.
 So before you reach for the Valium or start planning a funeral for your plant babies… let’s take a look at what’s really happening.

 Which Carnivorous Plants Need Winter Dormancy?